-Based on the analysis of AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-Faculty will redesign the requirements of the Onsite Project and possibly incorporate an online option for this assignment.
+Based on the analysis of data from AC 2020-2021 to drive the cycle of improvement, faculty will continue the following changes.
+Faculty will reevaluate the requirements of the Onsite Project and incorporate an online option for this assignment.
 Additional information will be shared with students specific to the 3 parts of the assignment.
-Faculty will provide additional clarity to students. regarding the expectations of this key assessment.
-Finally, in AC 2020-2021, faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning.
+Faculty will provide additional clarity to students regarding the expectations of this key assessment.
+Finally, faculty will evaluate relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning.

-These changes will improve the student's ability to plan, implement, document, and assess a creative culminating project for their internship site, thereby continuing to push the cycle of improvement forward.
+These changes will continue to improve the student's ability to plan, implement, document, and assess a creative culminating project for their internship site, thereby continuing to push the cycle of improvement forward.